wangzhuofan/cyclicvb/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cyclicvb is to ...
+The goal of cyclicvb is to provide a variational inference algorithm for cyclic structrual equation models

 ## Installation